 Next Inquiry: “What don’t you know?”

-Investigation: Materials: paper/pencils/colored pencils/crayons or family learning journals (back of journal).
+Investigation: Materials: a pumpkin, paper/pencils/colored pencils/crayons or family learning journals (back of journal).
 Remind them to turn to the next available page and date it.
-Ask them to write the name for today’s kitchen math.
+Ask them to write the name for today’s kitchen math(Pumpkin Estimation).

 Inspired Learning: Booked for Success wants to spread our message of hope and compassion.
 We believe that a single action can make a difference in the lives of our learners, in our community, and that our collective action can greatly impact the future for every learner.
 Through advocacy, individualized support, and educational activities, our team works tirelessly each day to contribute their part to the successful partnership with our parents/guardians.